 Combined oral contraceptives pills

 This has been very useful in treating heavy periods in women.
 It also helps as a contraceptive to prevent pregnancy.
-However, it is not suitable for smoking women or women above 35 years.
-There is also a risk of venous thrombo-embolism.
-If you are overweight, then this may not be the best solution to your heavy bleeding due to additional weight gain.
+However, it is not suitable for some women, especially smokers over 35 years, women with uncontrolled high blood pressure, migraine with aura, or women at high risk of blood clots.
+Your doctor will check your risk factors.
+Weight changes can occur but are usually small.

 Hormonal intrauterine system

-Use of levonorgestrel IUDs reduces bleeding to about 95 percent in women.
-Though it can cause breakthrough bleeding during the first 9 months, it is reduces blood loss and painful periods in women.
+Use of levonorgestrel IUDs reduces bleeding to a great extent (often up to about 90–95 percent over time) in women.
+Though it can cause breakthrough bleeding during the first months, it reduces blood loss and painful periods in many women and is recommended as a first-line option in several guidelines such as NICE.

 Gonadotropin releasing hormone agonist (GnRH)